 Kettlebell Kings powder coat kettlebells offer an excellent balance between durability and usability.
 They have a very smooth finish with a powder coating that feels like chalk has already been applied to it.
 They’re very easy to use for extended periods without needing chalk.Metrixx® Elite Precision E-Coat

 The Metrixx® Elite Precision kettlebell is an improvement on a classic design that is very comfortable to work with, especially when using a light amount of chalk.
 This is the most durable kettlebell you’re likely to find anywhere.

 The CFF K2 is a minimalist and versatile kettlebell with a clean finish and one of the most durable textured powder coatings I’ve seen.
 The combination of the finish and textured coat result in a handle that can be used without chalk, but will hold a lot of chalk if needed.

 Certified Kettlebell Instruction

-Several organizations offer certifications in kettlebell training, and most likely one or more of these organizations has certified trainers near you.
+There are several organizations that offer certifications in kettlebell training.
+It’s very likely one or more of these organizations has certified trainers near you.